-★9 in Operations Management electives (See Note 4)
+- ★9 in Operations Management electives (See Note 4) - ★21 in free electives (See Note 1)

 - (1) See §64.1.4 - (2) Either ACCTG 322 or MIS 311 may be taken in Year Two with the other taken in Year Three. - (3) May be taken in any year except Year Two, Fall Term. - (4) Operations Management electives may be chosen from any 400-level OM courses and from a list of additional approved courses available from the Department of Accounting, Operations, and Information Systems.
-At least four of the seven Operations Management electives must be chosen from 400-level OM courses, MGTSC 405 and 422. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
+At least four of the seven Operations Management electives must be chosen from 400-level OM courses, MGTSC 405 and 455. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.